danielemalitesta/danielemalitesta.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I'm Daniele Malitesta, Ph.D.
-Candidate at Polytechnic University of Bari (Italy) under the supervision of Prof. Tommaso Di Noia.
+Candidate at Polytechnic University of Bari (Italy) supervised by Prof. Tommaso Di Noia.

 My main research topics are _Graph Representation Learning_, _Recommender Systems_, and _Multimodal Deep Learning_.